superhero/shift/README.md

 This is a module based JavaScript framework using the MVP and event bus patterns.

-This is a only ment to work as an arktiekture frame.
-It's not ment to draw you away from any framework/library you are currently using.
-This merly completes your application with a *(hopefully)* better structure.
+This is a only meant to work as an architectural frame.
+It's not meant to draw you away from any framework/library you are currently using.
+This merely completes your application with a *(hopefully)* better structure.

-I started designing this when I noticed that my frontend coding often ended up in spagetti code ones the projects grew.
+I started designing this when I noticed that my front-end coding often ended up in spaghetti code ones the projects grew.

 ## How it works
-Every module should following the [MVP](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) *(Model-View-Presenter)* pattern.
+Every module should follow the [MVP](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) *(Model-View-Presenter)* pattern.